Chatham ConnecticutEast Hampton, CT History

 The name of Chatham was changed to East Hampton Connecticut in 1915.
 Historically, bell manufacturing, mining, and shipbuilding enterprises within the town stood exemplary of early American industry.

-East Hampton is Born
+East Hampton, CT is Born

 Chatham Connectiut was given the name East Hampton, which is said to have been selected by some of it’s first settlers who had previously lived in Eastham, Mass.
 The first settlers were attracted Chatham by the fine mill site, or water privilege, at the outlet of Lake Pocotopaug, where a forge had been erected in 1743.
 Lake Pocotopaug is about nine miles in circumference, averaging about ten feet in depth, has two charming islands, and is fed by springs entirely.
 Rain storms have very little effect in changing its depth.
 There is evidence that the land and its islands were favorite places of resort for the native Indians, probably of the Mattabessett tribe.
 It has always been a favorite resort for fishing, and summer vacations.
 There is a legend connected with the lake which passed from the natives to local settlers hereabout, and handed down from generation to generation, to the effect that a beautiful Indian maiden sacrificed herself here by direction of the Great Spirit, on the promise to her that no persons should ever be drowned again.